-After hearing statements from the Supervisory Board, the Board of Managing Directors appointed an independent Remuneration Officer and a Deputy Remuneration Officer on 17 March 2014.
-The Remuneration Officer was re-appointed effective 1 September 2015, while a new Deputy Remuneration Officer was appointed effective 9 November 2015.
+After hearing statements from the Supervisory Board, the Board of Managing Directors reappointed the Remuneration Officer on 1 September 2015, while a new Deputy Remuneration Officer was appointed effective 9 November 2015.

 Section 24 InstitutsVergV stipulates the legally defined tasks of the Remuneration Officer as, in particular, continuous monitoring of the appropriateness of employee remuneration systems as well as support for the Supervisory Board and the Remuneration Control Committee in carrying out their monitoring and structuring duties.
 The Remuneration Officer is tasked with close coordination with the Remuneration Control Committee and its chair and also provides it with information upon request.